harvard-dce/dce_course_info/README.md

 which fields they would like to include in the widget.
 The widget is then inserted into the page, and is live-updated using the icommons api.

-In order for the iframes to resize properly, you'll have to add the following snippet to your canvas global js file:
+In order for the iframes to size properly, you'll have to add the following snippet to your canvas global js file:

 course_info/static/js/consumer/global.js

-Set log to false once you're satisfied it's working (will emit lots of messages to js console).

 It's annoying that this is necessary, but that's the way things are with cross-domain iframes.

-See https://github.com/davidjbradshaw/iframe-resizer for more details on that.

 See the docs directory for instructions on how to run this app locally and in heroku.